Robin-WZQ/TwT/README.md

 # IBA: Invisible Backdoor Attack on Text-to-Image Diffusion Models

-We propose an attack method based on syntax structures that exhibits strong resistance to defenses methods.
+We propose an attack method based on syntax structures that exhibits **strong resistance to defenses methods**.

 ## 🧭 Getting Start